briggsb9/gptvision-property-maintenance-demo/README.md

 It achieves this by:
 - Creating a sample SQL Database to simulate an existing maintenance request system
-- Using GPT-4 to generate text descriptions for case photos, offering a summary of the issue, the required tradesperson, and flagging cases where mould is present
+- Using GPT-4 to generate text descriptions for case photos, offering a summary of the issue, the required tradesperson to fix, and a flag where mould is present
-- Writing the GenAI insights back to the sample maintenance request system (SQL DB) and establishing an Azure AI Search index for text vector searches and Gen AI inference.
+- Writing the AI insights back to the sample maintenance request system for integration with existing frontends (PowerBI, WebApp etc)
+- Establishing an Azure AI Search index for text vector searches and Gen AI inference via chat interfaces

-The main objective is to act as an 'index generator,' rapidly providing a dataset for Azure AI exploration.
-This is **not** intended for production use.
+This is for demo purposes only.

 ## Table of Contents